Skip to main content

 • Veteran seniors: If you already have the needed federal disability rating, the 2026 Disabled Veterans’ Exemption schedule is much more valuable than the regular homeowners’ exemption.
 Bring the rating paperwork to your county assessor.

 • Immigrant and refugee seniors: The State Controller’s PTP page offers outreach materials in Spanish, Chinese, and Tagalog.
-Some counties also post translated homeowners’ exemption forms, including San Diego and San Francisco.
+Some counties also post translated homeowners’ exemption forms, including the San Francisco Spanish page.

 • Rural seniors with limited access: Do not assume everything is online only.
 The 2025-26 PTP instructions used paper filing by mail, and many county offices still handle claims and questions by phone and mail.